OrionShii/Music-Zerr/README.md

 Music-Zerr is an all-encompassing music bot for Discord that provides a wide range of features for playing and managing music within your server.
 It offers robust queue management, integration with multiple music platforms, and interactive commands to enhance your server's music experience.
 Although some features are still being refined, Music-Zerr is a promising tool for any music-loving community on Discord.

 ---

-**Note:** Some commands like `lyrics`, `quiz`, and `volume` are still under development and may not work properly.
+Note: `This feature is currently in beta and still under development.` **Note:** Some commands like `lyrics`, `quiz`, and `volume` are still under development and may not work properly.
 Efforts are being made to resolve these issues, and updates will be released soon.